-In order for a child to receive childcare assistance, an application must be completed with the local DSS/LPA.
+For a child to receive childcare assistance, an application must be completed with the local DSS/LPA.
 The application is necessary to gather accurate and complete information used in deeming a child or family eligible for services.
 There must be a determination that the income unit is correct, the countable income is verified and computed correctly, and that the parental fee is correct.

-Please refer to Chapter 7 for additional information regarding the income unit and countable income.
+For additional information regarding the income unit and countable income refer to Chapter 7 Family Definition and Determining Eligibility

 A parental fee is based on the family's gross monthly countable income, not on the type of childcare arrangement.
-If there are multiple children in care, the parental fee is assessed to the child receiving the greatest number of hours of care.
+If there are multiple children in care, the parental fee is assessed to the child receiving the greatest number of

+Chapter 4.
+Application, Eligibility Determination & Documentation hours of care.
 Usually this is the youngest child receiving care.
 The Intake Application, Signature and Statement of Understanding form must be signed and dated.
+Telephonic signatures are acceptable if the agency has the software to record them.